 Stuff in a Quesadilla

 You can stuff your leftovers into a quesadillas.
 I admit.
 This is my go-to, particularly when there isn’t enough to go around.
-In other words, if there is just enough chicken for only 2 fajitas, I can dice everything up and throw into a quesadilla with veggies and cheese with enough to feed a hungry crowd.
-And, don’t just thing Tex-Mex flavors.
+In other words, if there is just enough chicken for only 1 or 2 sandwiches, I can dice everything up and throw into a quesadilla with veggies and cheese with enough to feed 5 or more.
+And, don’t just think Tex-Mex flavors.
 I’ve stuck leftover pork roast and apricot preserves in there with great success.

 Top a Baked Potato